-Our work with the community of Jogen Babu Maath slum is currently being exhibited at the Swiss Architecture Museum in Basel.
-Bengal Stream: The Vibrant Architecture Scene of Bangladesh brings together over 60 projects by established and emerging architects in Bangladesh.
+Our work with the community of Jogen Babu Maath slum is featured in the exhibition Bengal Stream: The Vibrant Architecture Scene of Bangladesh which brings together 60 projects by architects in Bangladesh.
+The travelling exhibition opened at the Swiss Architecture Museum in Basel, will stop at different destinations across Europe and North America, and end in Dhaka, Bangladesh.

 We're so proud to feature alongside such notable works as the Friendship Centre in Gaibandha, floating Arcadia School near Savar, the award winning Bait Ur Rouf Mosque in Dhaka and Ashar Macha Platform of Hope in Karail slum.